govuk-one-login/mobile-id-check-async/infra/USAGE.md

 ## Applying changes

+All commands done from within the terraform folder.

 For `${environment}` as one of: [ `dev`, `build`, `integration`, `staging`, `prod` ]

 Export AWS Credentials configured for the appropriate account.